garudlab/microbiome_demography_manuscript/Analysis/figure_5.md

 # Figure 5

+[Figure 5](../Summary/figure_5.jpg) is comprised of several components.

-Figure 5A-B are comprised of the SFS of core and accessory genes for 7 species for which we were able to find well-fitting synonymous and nonsynonymous SFSs.
+Figure 5A-B are comprised of the empirical synonymous and nonsynonymous SFSs of core and accessory genes for (A) B. caccae and (B) P. distasonis.

-Figure 5C-D is the DFE of core and accessory genes for two species.
+Figure 5C-D is the DFE of core and accessory genes for these two species.

 To recreate this figure, you must: